ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2018

 About the Millennium Fellow

-Oluwafunmilola Adeola is a 4th year Law student at the University of Ibadan, Nigeria.
-She has held leadership positions such as: the General Secretary of her Hall of Residence and one other organization on campus.
-Also, she is a beneficiary of the SDGs (female special scholarship award) in Nigeria and she believe that it is highly pertinent that she gives back to the society.
-She is an individual who is interested in the development of high school students and to instill in them the desire to be an ideal 21st century leader in any leadership position they find themselves.
-The teens leadership training project came about when she realized that most teenagers lack the ideal leadership skills to prepare them for future leadership positions.
+I am an individual who is interested in the development of high school students and to instill in them the desire to be an ideal 21st century leader in any leadership position they find themselves.
+The teens leadership training project came about when I realize that most teenagers lack the ideal leadership skills to prepare them for future leadership positions.